 PocketHealth’s new breast health tools include a personalized risk assessment that calculates a person’s cancer risk score, screening eligibility alerts and reminders for mammograms, and a feature for booking mammogram appointments.

-A representative from PocketHealth told BetaKit that the tool uses natural language processing (NLP) to identify key terms in mammogram reports.
+A representative from PocketHealth told BetaKit that one of the tools uses natural language processing (NLP) to identify key terms in mammogram reports.
 It’s also designed to simplify complex medical terminologies to help users understand their breast cancer screening results.

 “Despite breast cancer being the most commonly diagnosed cancer among women, more than 40 percent of eligible women in Ontario have not been up to date on their mammograms over the past decade,” the company said in a news release.